dboddie-canonical-work/disgorged-docs/set-up-classic-confinement-for-a-python-project.rst

 Patch ctypes to load system libraries
 -------------------------------------

 If your application uses `ctypes <https://docs.python.org/3/library/ctypes.html>`__ to access system libraries it will need to be bundled with a patched version of the module.
 To bundle ``ctypes``, include the relevant packages in the ``stage-packages`` list of packages.
-For the `core22 base </t/base-snaps>`__, the packages will be the following:
+For the :ref:`core22 base <base-snaps>`, the packages will be the following:

 .. code:: yaml